 Your response: Be aware that your risk of heart attack or coronary blockage is up to 79 percent higher (for high-dose radiation) than it is for other women.
-Make sure your GP knows of your increased risk; and follow a heart-healthy lifestyle.
+Make sure your GP knows of your increased risk, and follow a heart-healthy lifestyle.

-The issue: Women whose chemotherapy drives them into premature menopause experience a wide range of long-lasting side effects, both emotional and physical.
+The issue: Women whose chemotherapy drives them into premature menopause may experience a wide range of long-lasting side effects, both emotional and physical.
 Taking an aromatase inhibitor as part of long-term treatment exacerbates those side effects.

-Your response: Immediately report any leg pain and/or swelling; or chest pain/shortness of breath; or numbness; trouble speaking, walking, or seeing; or sudden, severe headache to your doctor.
+Your response: Immediately report any leg pain and/or swelling; chest pain or shortness of breath; numbness; trouble speaking, walking, or seeing; or sudden, severe headache to your doctor.

 The issue: Survivors who’ve had chemotherapy often experience “chemo brain,” a distressing loss of cognitive ability and mental functioning.
 This usually clears up with time, but many say they never return to their former mental acuity.

 Your response: Ask your doctor to schedule regular DEXA scans to track any bone changes.
-If loss occurs, ask whether you need bisphosphonate drugs to slow down bone deterioration.
+If bone loss occurs, ask whether you need bisphosphonate drugs to slow down bone deterioration.

-The issue: Women treated with certain types of chemo drugs, usually Taxol/Taxotere, may experience long term/permanent tingling and pain in the feet, legs, hands and arms.
+The issue: Women treated with certain types of chemo drugs, usually Taxol/Taxotere, may experience peripheral neuropathy: long term/permanent tingling and pain in the feet, legs, hands and arms.
 This can affect balance and use of the hands.